 A ball and a cube are comprised of shadows shades and light shades and they have edges that are either sharp or graded that connect them.

 A face is exactly the same.
 It doesn't have any extra parts if you're doing it in grayscale.
 So, when learning how to build confidence as an artist, you must first simplify the task.

-Setting Achievable Expectations
+Set Achievable Expectations

 Part of being able to paint portraits is to build confidence in yourself.
 So when you start, start small and simple.
 Then you will build confidence and think, "Hey, every time I do this now, I'm able to do it."
 Setting achievable expectations is another simple way of learning how to build confidence as an artist.

 If you're going to run, you run two miles the first day and you may think, "Oh, that's terrible."
 But by the end of two weeks, you'll begin to think, "It's not so bad."